-By far, the most important step in this whole guide is weatherstripping since it works the best, it is affordable and doesn’t require you to hang stuff on the door or do anything to it.
+By far, the most important step in this whole guide is weatherstripping since it works the best, is affordable, and doesn’t require you to hang stuff on the door or do anything to it.

 After applying the weatherstrip, you should check to see if there are cracks between the frame and the wall.
-If so, seal them using acoustic putty.
+If so, seal them using acoustic caulk.

 Lastly, install a door sweep.